bikeindex/bike_index/README.markdown

 ## Bug tracker

 Have a bug or a feature request?
-[Open a new issue](https://github.com/bikeindex/bike_index/issues/new).
+[Open an issue](https://github.com/bikeindex/bike_index/issues/new).

 ## Community